 Spinal manipulation is a safe and effective treatment option that can be used to treat many conditions.
 It’s been shown to reduce pain, increase range of motion, and improve function in patients with neck or back pain.
 In fact, spinal manipulation has been found to be as effective as NSAIDS in treating musculoskeletal pain like headaches or neck pain.
 And it doesn’t pose the same risks as those medications do!
 So if you are considering a health care procedure, it is important to compare the risks involved in the different types of treatments for your condition before making any decisions.

 Taking NSAIDS can increase your risk for serious gastrointestinal issues.
 The American Journal of Gastroenterology wrote that patients who take NSAIDS are three times more likely to develop serious gastrointestinal problems like perforation and hemorrhage.
 The risk is greater for people above the age of 60 since it’s five times more.

 Unfortunately, the number of prescriptions for opioid-based medications has tripled over the past 12 years.
-The abuse of these commonly prescribed drugs is one of the leading causes of deaths in America—at least according to the Centers for Disease Control and Prevention (CDC).
-15,000 people die yearly after overdosing on opioid painkillers which happens to be more than those who die from heroin and cocaine combined.
+According to the Centers for Disease Control and Prevention (CDC), the abuse of these commonly prescribed drugs is one of the leading causes of death in America.
+15,000 people die yearly after overdosing on opioid painkillers, which happens to be more than those who die from heroin and cocaine combined.